PhysicsProps

 Config Object

-Number - A value between 0 and 1 where 0 is no friction, 0.08 is a small amount of friction, and 1 will completely prevent any movement.
+. - Number - A value between 0 and 1 where 0 is no friction, 0.08 is a small amount of friction, and 1 will completely prevent any movement.
 This is not meant to be precise or scientific in any way, but it serves as an easy way to apply a friction-like physics effect to your tween.
-Generally it is best to experiment with this number a bit, starting at a very low value like0.02
+Generally it is best to experiment with this number a bit, starting at a very low value like

 .
 Also note that friction requires more processing than physics tweens without any friction.
 Default:0